 - The two LoadMasters are on the same subnet.

-- For each Network Interface Card (NIC) that has Use for HA checks enabled, the link status is showing as connected.
+- For each Network Interface Card (NIC) that has Use for HA checks enabled, the link status shows as connected.

 - The two units can ping each other and their default gateway.
 (The ping options are available in System Configuration > Logging Options > System Log Files > Debug Options.)